craftcms/docs/docs/4.x/extend/project-config.md

 If the answer to any of those is **yes** (now or in the foreseeable future), then it’s likely _not_ a good candidate for project config support.
 See the [scope](../project-config.md#scope) section of the main project config docs for examples of what Craft itself tracks in project config.

 Plugins do not need to track _everything_ in project config for it to be worthwhile managing one or two components this way.
 Incremental adoption is a totally valid and encouraged approach.
 You may even be able to implement project config in a minor release, with no disruption to your plugin’s service APIs.
-We do discourage opt-in/out support of project config (i.e. an plugin setting that enables or disables project config support within the plugin).
+We do discourage opt-in/out support of project config (i.e. a plugin setting that enables or disables project config support for one or more of its features).

 ::: tip
 We also maintain some recommendations for effective use of project config in [teams and multi-environment systems](../deployment.md)—keep these in mind as you consider project config support.